The Stakes of the Election & Project 2025

 Including Economics in Assessment

-“Over all, the revised rules appear very likely to clear the way for new mining, oil and gas drilling, and development in areas where protected species live.” – NY Times
+“Over all, the revised rules appear very likely to clear the way for new mining, oil and gas drilling, and development in areas where protected species live.”13

-According to the article, Erik Milito, a vice president at the American Petroleum Institute, a trade group representing the oil and gas industry, praised the revisions to the ESA.
-Of course he did.
+According to the article, Erik Milito, a vice president at the American Petroleum Institute, which is a trade group representing the oil and gas industry, praised the revisions to the ESA.14 Of course, he did.
+Those industries often overlook the toll they take on the environment.

 We have to put nature first and make nature more important than profit and consumption.